PostgresApp/PostgresApp/index.md

 Postgres.app was created by [Mattt Thompson](https://github.com/mattt).

-We'd like to thank [Craig Kerstiens](https://github.com/craigkerstiens) and [Heroku Postgres](http://postgres.heroku.com/) for support.
+We'd like to thank [Craig Kerstiens](https://github.com/craigkerstiens) for support.